Online Safety & Safeguarding

 5.1.3 Verified Employment history

 MyTutor discusses with candidates their employment history from the age of 16 at the interview.
-Their university placement is discussed and we use a tutors declaration of Grades, and obtain valid references as a secondary control.
+For tutors, their university placement is discussed and we use a tutor’s declaration of grades.
+For both employees and tutors valid references (as outlined in KCSIE 2024) are obtained as a secondary control.
 Any gaps or inconsistencies are noted and explained.

 5.1.4 University and Grade declaration